Crespo-Otero-group/fromage/README.md

                 .
 ```

 You should be all set now.
-Run `run_cryspy.py` to begin the calculation.
+Run `run_fromage.py` to begin the calculation.

 ### 3.2 Outputs

 The program only has three main outputs:

-- `cryspy.out` which gives updates on all of the individual energies being calculated, the total gradient norm and the energy gap
+- `fromage.out` which gives updates on all of the individual energies being calculated, the total gradient norm and the energy gap
 - `geom_mol.xyz` which keeps a record of the optimising geometry
 - `geom_cluster.xyz` which combines `geom_mol.xyz` and `shell.xyz` for a better view of intermolecular interactions

-If the minimisation ran smoothly, the last line of `cryspy.out` should be the ending time.
+If the minimisation ran smoothly, the last line of `fromage.out` should be the ending time.

 ## 4 Additional utilities